 We intend to continue to consider investments in or acquisitions of complementary businesses, products or technologies.
-To-date, we acquired Panstera, Inc. in January 2001 and nDSP in January 2002.
-We also invested \$7.5 million for a minority interest in Jaldi Semiconductor in January 2001 and recently exercised our option to acquire the remaining interest in Jaldi.
-The acquisitions of Panstera and nDSP and the investment and pending acquisition in Jaldi contain a very high level of risk primarily because the investments were made based on in-process technological development that may not be completed, or if completed, may not be commercially viable.
+To-date, we acquired Panstera, Inc. in January 2001, nDSP in January 2002 and Jaldi Semiconductor in September 2002.
+The acquisitions of Panstera, nDSP and Jaldi contain a very high level of risk primarily because the investments were made based on in-process technological development that may not be completed, or if completed, may not be commercially viable.
 If this were the case, our financial results would likely be very negatively affected.